Zshampoo/MedMM/README.md

-# REM
+# MedMM
-REport-queried Multi-granularity model for spinal disease classification
+MedMM: A Multimodal Fusion Framework for 3D Medical Image Classification with Multigranular Text Guidance